psmgeelen/dart/README.md

-# D.A.R.T. - Deformation Analysis and Testing
+# D.A.R.T. - Deformation Analysis and Resilience Testing